Are you looking for

-Templates inside of this proofreading software include resumes, thank you letters, cover letters, condolences and more.
+Templates inside of this proofreading software include a resume, thank you letters, cover letters, condolences, and more.
 It’s the perfect option for anyone looking to craft a quick document to send out immediately!

 It ensures your translations are contextually and grammatically sound.